sobolevn/my-talks/README.md

 `#management`, [`#rsdp`](wemake.services/meta), `#career`

-This talk was revealing the sad truth about money we earn as employees.
+This talk was revealing the sad truth about the money we earn as employees.
 I tried to show all the problems in this model.

 I have also offered them to take a look at the alternative solution: [`RSDP`](wemake.services/meta).